 For many Asian Americans, Chinatowns were the start of their families' American journeys.
 What began as segregated communities created to battle the discrimination and isolation they faced became places of essential support and services.
 It was where these immigrants first felt safe and at home.
-But many of the oldest Chinatowns are now threatened by gentrification, aging populations, and assimilation.
-This one-hour documentary pays tribute to five of the most beloved Chinatowns in America, showcasing local activists and community members who devote their lives to preserving these essential enclaves.
+But many of the oldest Chinatowns are now threatened by gentrification, aging populations, and assimilation, as well as a deadly pandemic that was unfairly associated with the community, and the accompanying racism and hate crimes.

-$2,500 to $4,999 - One-hour skype session with director + all rewards below.
+$2,500 to $4,999 - One-hour zoom session with director + all rewards below.

 $1,000 to $2,499 - Digital download of the film when completed + all rewards below.

 $100 to $999 - Acknowledgement at the end of each short, as well as the collected series + all rewards below.

 $50 to $99 - Acknowledgement on our official website.

 Curtis Chin, Director/Producer/Co-Writer/